The Saga of Crystar: Action figures

 In 1982 Remco produced the Crystar action figure line based on the concept for the comic book series, later selling the line to ALN in Europe as the figures did not sell well in the USA.
 Crystar and the forces of order were designed to appear to be made of crystal, and Moltar and the forces of Chaos, lava.
 Seven individually carded figures, four mini playsets (each with an exclusive figure), two dragons (each with an exclusive figure), two catapults and one castle were produced.
 A variant figure came with the first production run Crystal Dragon, with articulated legs/knees versus the fixed position figure packed with the later releases.
 The Crystal Castle first production run had alternate colored weapons/accessories with the early production featuring a blue weapon rack, yellow ladder, yellow and green winch; and later production in all grey.

-Marvel released an early run comic book before the main series showcasing the upcoming action figures.
+Marvel Comics released an early run comic book before the main series showcasing the upcoming action figures.